 The Wellcome Four Year PhD Programme in Integrative Cell Mechanisms (iCM) is closely associated with the Wellcome Centre for Cell Biology (www.wcb.ed.ac.uk) and trains the next generation of cell and molecular biologists in the application of quantitative methods to understand the inner workings of distinct cell types in different settings.
 This PhD programme combines scientific excellence with a commitment to improving the working environment and transition support for trainees.
-We are committed to being part of an evolving community of practitioners who will develop and share practice to bring science and culture together, placing both firmly at the heart of what we do.
+We are committed to being part of an evolving community of practitioners who will develop and share practice to bring science and culture together.

 iCM PhD projects are cross-disciplinary involving two primary supervisors with complementary expertise.
 Supervisor partnerships pair quantitative scientists with cell biologists ensuring that students develop pioneering cross-disciplinary collaborative projects to uncover cellular mechanisms relevant to health and disease.